 The pear shape A19 is the workhorse and most recognizable of all the available light bulbs.
 It is easy to obtain in standard 60 watt and 100 watt incandescent equivalents in a variety of retail and online stores but more recently higher lumen count A19’s with better color renderings can be acquired without the need for a special order.

 BR30 flood lights are commonly used in both residential and commercial track lighting and recessed lighting fixtures.
 The most common residential areas are kitchens, living rooms, and recreational room ceilings.
-Sometimes in residential applications 4100K is a popular color choice because 5000K can cause visual discomfort when the lighting source is not shielded by a lens cover.
+Sometimes in residential applications 4100K is a popular color choice because 5000K can cause visual discomfort when the lighting source is not shielded by a lamp shade.

 In commercial applications BR30’s are a common light source in art galleries and museums.
-We often recommend replacing CFL BR30’s with LED BR30’s because LED’s are UV free and will not cause precious artwork to fade.
+We often recommend replacing CFL BR30’s with LED BR30’s because LED’s are UV free and will not cause precious artwork to experience discoloration.

 G40 globes are popular in residential bathroom vanities and in decorative lighting fixtures in theatres and restaurants.
 There are two versions, frosted and clear and they are available in 25 watt, 40 watt, and 60 watt incandescent equivalents.
 As previously stated, if you don’t prefer an LED daylight G40, an LED bright white G40 is always an option.